marcanuy/simpleit-hugo-theme/README.md

 Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

+Or just set `theme="simpleit-hugo-theme"` in your configuration.

 ## Theme config

 Have a look at [/exampleSite/config.toml](https://github.com/marcanuy/simpleit-hugo-theme/blob/master/exampleSite/config.toml) for customization.

+## Updating the theme

+After installing the theme, if you added it as a `git submodule`, you can update it with:

+    git submodule update --remote --merge

 ## Notes for developers

-This theme uses
-[npm](https://docs.npmjs.com/getting-started/what-is-npm) to handle
-packages, if you plan to modify something from this theme, we need to install its dependencies:
+If you plan to change something or contribute to theme development keep in mind that this theme uses [npm](https://docs.npmjs.com/getting-started/what-is-npm) to handle packages, to install to install its dependencies:

 	$ cd themes/simpleit-hugo-theme
 	$ make install